 Jessie Boyd Danielsen

-Jessie Logan Muir Boyd Danielsen was born in Scotland, April 8, 1901, and emigrated to the United States as a child with her parents and two brothers.
-She studied at the State Teachers College in Framingham and earned a bachelor’s degree in education at Boston University, After teaching a few years in Plymouth, Jessie Boyd became principal at the Collicot School in Milton.
+Jessie Logan Muir Boyd Danielsen was born in Scotland on April 8, 1901, and emigrated to the United States as a child with her parents and two brothers.
+She studied at the State Teachers College in Framingham and earned a bachelor’s degree in education at Boston University.
+After teaching a few years in Plymouth, Jessie Boyd became principal at the Collicot School in Milton.
 It was there that she met Albert Danielsen.
 Always the enterprising salesman, he went personally to meet Miss Boyd after a postcard inquiry from her about some bonds he had advertised.